 Composition: MUS 264 Composition may be taken as 1 credit starting in the freshman year, or 2 credits beginning in the sophomore year, such that 4 credits have been completed by the end of the sophomore year.
 At 1 credit, students receive one half-hour lesson per week and are expected to compose 60 minutes daily.
 At 2 credits, students receive one, one-hour lesson per week and are expected to compose 120 minutes daily.

-Juniors and seniors majoring in voice performance, instrumental music, or composition take the 400-level courses of private instruction in their respective area of focus.
-Students receive a weekly, one-hour lesson in their area of focus and are expected to practice or compose three hours daily.
+Juniors and seniors majoring in voice, piano, instrumental music, or composition take the 400-level courses of private instruction in their respective area of focus.
+Students receive a weekly, one-hour lesson are expected to practice or compose three hours daily.
 4 credits are granted.